diyhue/hassio-addon/README.md

 ## Credits

+- The Addon code was originally written by Max ([@Maxbec](https://github.com/maxbec)) and has been adopted into the diyhue project officially.
+Thank you very much Max for your contribution!

 -    Ben ([@cheesemarathon](https://github.com/cheesemarathon)) All fancy github integrations
 -    [Stephan van Rooij](https://github.com/svrooij) - zigbee2mqtt integration
 -    [@avinashraja98](https://github.com/avinashraja98) - Hue Entertainment server